RanaAlkhoudari/Equated-Monthly-Installment/README.md

 -Create another .env file inside the server folder and add the port like ```PORT```

 -Run ```npm start``` to start the React application

-### Note: Make sure to update node to a new version, preferably to 20.10.0

 -Change directory to server and run  ```node server.js```